lana-20/appium-execute-script-overloading/README.md

 # Appium Execute Script Overloading

+*Learn about Appium's special technique for making new and platform-specific commands available to client libraries without requiring client library updates.*

 driver.execute_script()  |
 ------------- |
 Used to execute JavaScript inside of a webpage you are automating |